lkdjiin/ackr/README.markdown

 Here comes ackr:

   * Ackr look for a search term into all text files, into all subfolders, from the working directory
   * A search term is either **a string** (in this case Ackr is *case insensitive*) or **a regexp**
   * Ackr has **no options**
-  * Ackr doesn't look into hidden folders/files
+  * Ackr doesn't search inside hidden folders, **but** looks to hidden files
   * Search term is displayed in bold font

 It runs on unixes.
 I guess it won't run on windows.